-The total number of complaints per year remains low varying depending on location, time of year and numbers of Flying-foxes in the Camp.
+The total number of complaints per year remains low (around 6 per year) varying depending on location, time of year and numbers of Flying-foxes in the Camp.

 Community issues at the North Avoca Camp as reported to Council are loss of amenity due to smell and noise, and the potential of property devaluation.